 21. George Wallace, US Presidential Candidate - 1972

-22. Anne, Princess of England - 1974.
+22. Anne, Princess of England - 1974

 23. Sukarno, President of Indonesia - 1962

-25. Elizabeth II, Queen of England - 1981
+Elizabeth II, Queen of England - 1981

-26. Pope John Paul II - 1981 (attacker subdued empty-handed)
+26. Pope John Paul II - 1981 (attacker subdued with empty hands)

-28. Chun Doo Hwan, President South Korea - 1983
+28. Chun Doo Hwan, President of South Korea - 1983

 29. Margaret Thatcher, British Prime Minister - 1984